thibaultcha/lua-resty-mlcache/README.md

 end
 ```

-This function **can** throw Lua errors as it runs in protected mode.
+This function is allowed to throw Lua errors as it runs in protected mode.
 Such
 errors thrown from the callback will be returned as strings in the second
 return value `err`.